spring-ai-community/spring-ai-bedrock-agentcore/spring-ai-bedrock-agentcore-starter/README.md

-# Spring AI Bedrock AgentCore
+# Spring AI Bedrock AgentCore Starter

 A Spring Boot starter that enables existing Spring Boot applications to conform to the AWS Bedrock AgentCore Runtime contract with minimal configuration.